boxxxie/js2form/README.markdown

 This is a library based off of the dev branch of form2js https://github.com/maxatwork/form2js .

+currently this will work with any HTML elements with the proper attributes set. in the future (when someone requests it) i'll make this work on a per form basis.

 Adding a name field to a input field will match that against the object you give it and try to fill in the field appropiately.

 ```